KIT-ISAS/iviz/iviz/README.md

 * You should now see the **Connection Dialog**.
     - In **Master URI** write the URL of the master, i.e., where roscore is running.
 This is the content usually stored in the environment variable _ROS_MASTER_URI_.
         * The arrow icon will show you previously used masters.
-    - Optional: In **My URI** write the URL you want for your device.
+    - Optional: In **My Caller URI** write the URL you want for your device.
 The URL should have the form http://_hostname_:port/
         * Your hostname is the content usually stored in _ROS_HOSTNAME_ or _ROS_IP_.
         * The port (7613) can be set to anything, just make sure it's not being used by another application.
         * The hostname and port should be accessible to the ROS nodes that you want to contact.
 Do not use something like http://localhost:7613, as this will cause other computers to try to connect to themselves instead of you.